hwanggu-corgi/hwanggu-log/README.md

 내 여왕님 화이팅♥♥♥♥
 1. Corgi add progress #427 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_unlink, over♥♥
-        - Corgi working on adding code to function #21
+        - Corgi Worked on adding code to function #21
             - Corgi working on creating helper function `deallocate_data_block`
                 - Corgi adding testing code to function [1 of 3]
                 - Corgi completed adding code to function